nicaudinet/nicaudinet.github.io/index.md

-Previously, I worked as a software engineer at [Relex Solutions](https://www.relexsolutions.com/) where I helped develop an internal tool to manage the installation and customization.
-I primarily worked with Haskell, Nix and Linux.
-Functional programming is my favorite programming paradigm.
+Previously, I worked as a software engineer at [Relex Solutions](https://www.relexsolutions.com/) where I helped develop an internal deployment tool.
+I primarily worked with Haskell, Elm, Nix and Linux.
+Functional programming is my favourite programming paradigm.

 I did my bachelor and masters at the [University of Bristol](https://www.bristol.ac.uk/) in Computer Science and Electronics.
 I also